Wagon Wheel (song): Critical reception

 Rucker won the Grammy Award for Best Country Solo Performance at the 56th Annual Grammy Awards (held January 26, 2014) for his version of "Wagon Wheel".
 Rucker's win makes him only the second solo African American after Charley Pride to be both nominated for and win a vocal performance Grammy award in a country music category.
 Other nominees up for the same award were Lee Brice for "I Drive Your Truck", Hunter Hayes for "I Want Crazy", Miranda Lambert for "Mama's Broken Heart" and Blake Shelton for "Mine Would Be You".

 In August 2016 Taste of Country placed the Rucker version of "Wagon Wheel" 17th on its list of "Top Country Songs of the Century".

 Music video

-Rucker released a music video of the song on March 21, 2013, which features Si, Jase, Sadie, Korie and Willie Robertson of the television show Duck Dynasty, along with Charles Kelley of Lady A. It was filmed in Watertown, Tennessee.
+Rucker released a music video of the song on March 21, 2013, which features Si, Jase, Sadie, Korie and Willie Robertson of the television show Duck Dynasty, along with Charles Kelley and Hillary Scott of Lady A. It was filmed in Watertown, Tennessee.

+The video opens with Rucker sleeping on a tour bus, while next to him, Duck Dynasty is plays on TV, interspersed with scenes from a small town, then Rucker's hand can be seen turning back a clock.
+The scene then cuts to Rucker hitch-hiking with a guitar case, walking alongside a railroad track, while he briefly looks at a photograph of his girlfriend/wife.
+He manages to flag down Si Robertson driving a 1950s Chevrolet pick-up truck, who drops him off to a town, where he briefly performs inside a general store, where he is seen by Willie Robertson, alongside Korie and Sadie.
+As Rucker sits outside the store, the Robertsons pull up in a 1960s Chevrolet pick-up truck and give him a ride in the truck's bed to the next city.
+As Rucker walks through the city, he is spotted by Charles Kelley and Hillary Scott driving in a 1960 Buick convertible, who take him to the country bar where he is scheduled to play.
+As they enter the bar, Jase Robertson attempts to stop him from entering the stage, but Rucker's girlfriend/wife who evidently works at the bar intervenes and Rucker takes the stage with his backing band, whilst Kelley and Scott watch from the front row.
+As the public applauds, the scene fades out to Kelley waking Rucker up.
+The scene then returns to the beginning, where Duck Dynasty is playing on TV and Rucker wakes up as his alarm clock goes off, then walks up to the Robertsons and greets them, saying "I just had a crazy dream, I'll see you all after the show."

+As of May 2024, the video has amassed almost 430 million views on YouTube.